 You can still consume Tabasco sauce beyond the above referenced time frames thanks to its vinegar and chili peppers.
 The acid in the vinegar and the capsaicin in the chili peppers act as preservation agents that prevent the growth of bacteria.

 Basically, you can consume Tabasco as long as you find the taste of the sauce right.
 If it’s not that good anymore, throw it out.

 |Original Tabasco (opened)||5 years +|

 |Flavored Tabasco (unopened)||18 – 24 months|

 Please note that the periods above and for best quality only.

-How to Tell When Tabasco Sauce has Gone Bad
+How to Tell If Tabasco Sauce Is Bad

 An important thing to remember when it comes to Tabasco is that it darkens as it ages and that’s perfectly normal.
 Direct sunlight speeds up that process.

 Darkened Tabasco isn’t by any means spoiled and it should basically taste the same as usual.
 It is natural for chili peppers to become darker as time progresses.
 Other ingredients, such as mustard, are often included in Tabasco sauce, and they also darken over time.

 As I mentioned earlier, Tabasco doesn’t really go bad in a way it’s unsafe to eat.
 But similarly to sauces such as Worcestershire or Teriyaki, it only maintains its best quality for so long.
 That time frame depends on the variety of Tabasco you have.
 The original one keeps the flavor for the longest, while the others have a shorter period of peak quality.